MaxPadovan1/DeepSeekers/Documentation/Meeting-Minutes.md

 - Split the remaining tasks among the members.
 ##### Angela, Max, Nav, Glen and Kai attended the meeting on 8th of April.

+### April 10
+- 3rd scrum meeting.
+- Submitted the low fidelity and medium fidelity UI, alongwith the user stories.
+##### Angela, Max, Nav, Glen and Kai attended the meeting on 10th of April.

 ### April 24
--5th weekly meeting
+- 5th weekly meeting
--Discussed about splitting work among members.
+- Discussed about splitting work among members.
+##### Angela, Max, Nav, Glen and Kai attended the meeting on 24th of April.